 What’s for lunch?

 >Menus are at this link.
-First through Eighth Graders head to the Dining Hall daily for a nutritious hot lunch.
+Kindergarten through Eighth Graders head to the Dining Hall daily for a nutritious hot lunch.
 Sage Dining prepares individual servings (in recyclable, washable containers) of a hot lunch combo with vegetarian and gluten-free options.
 There’s also a fresh salad choice daily.
-Kindergarteners and younger children bring their own lunch, as teachers find that this age group does best with familiar food brought from home.
+PreKindergarten and Preschool children bring their own lunch, as teachers find that this age group does best with familiar food brought from home.
 All students bring their own morning snack daily.